Stewardship and ESG integration

 We believe that a strong commitment to stewardship is an essential component of a strong approach to responsible investment (RI), and that embedding RI into the core of our investment activities is in the best long-term interests of our clients.
 For more than a decade we have systematically and progressively improved our practices and processes across our investment capabilities globally.

-The section below provides addition, team specific, information on climate change.
+The section below provides additional, team specific, information on climate change.
 Further information on our approach to climate change can be found in our climate change statement.

 Team Climate Change Statement

 How we identify these risks